Classifying fusion rules of anyons or SymTFTs: A general algebraic formula for domain wall problems and quantum phase transitions: introduction

 \section{introduction}

-Anyon has a significant role in many aspects of contemporary physics, such as quantum phase transitions and topological orders\cite{Laughlin:1983fy,Wen:1989iv,Wen:1990se,moore_nonabelions_1991}, and quantum information\cite{Kitaev:1997wr,Kitaev:2006lla,nayak_non-abelian_2008}.
-Gapped or renormalization group (RG) domain wall\cite{Brunner:2007ur,Gaiotto:2012np,Lan:2014uaa,Hung:2015hfa,kong2015boundarybulkrelationtopologicalorders,Kong:2017hcw,Klos:2019axh,Zhao:2023wtg} is a fundamental theoretical framework producing classifications of anyons realized in conformal field theories (CFTs) or the corresponding topological quantum field theories(TQFTs)\cite{Witten:1988hf}.
-They are also expected to provide the condensation rule of anyons\cite{Bais:2008ni} or hierarchical structure in topologically ordered states, typically in fractional quantum Hall states\cite{Halperin:1983zz,Halperin:1984fn,Jain:1989tx,Bernevig_2008,Bernevig2008PropertiesON,Hansson_2017} (see also a recent work \cite{Zhang:2024bye}).
-There exist several related but slightly different versions of definitions, but the most fundamental and common concepts are some canonical relationships between fusion rules of anyons by a morphism in abstract algebra or a functor in category theory.
-In particular, based on the recent development in the corresponding symmetry topological field theory (SymTFT)\cite{Apruzzi:2021nmk,Fukusumi:2024ejk,Antinucci:2025fjp,Fukusumi:2025ljx}, the most reasonable formulation for the domain walls is the relationship through ring homomorphisms between fusion rules\cite{Wan:2016php,Klos:2019axh,Shen:2019wop,Zhao:2023wtg,ng2025classificationmodulardatarank,Fukusumi:2025clr,Fukusumi:2025xrj}.
+Anyon\cite{Leinaas:1977fm,Goldin:1979ki,Goldin:1981sm,Wilczek:1981du} has a significant role in many aspects of contemporary physics (see also historical remarks in \cite{Goldin:2022gcn}), such as quantum phase transitions and topological orders\cite{Laughlin:1983fy,Wen:1989iv,Wen:1990se,moore_nonabelions_1991}, and quantum information\cite{Kitaev:1997wr,Kitaev:2006lla,nayak_non-abelian_2008}.
+Gapped or renormalization group (RG) domain wall\cite{Brunner:2007ur,Kitaev:2011dxc,Gaiotto:2012np,Lan:2014uaa,Hung:2015hfa,kong2015boundarybulkrelationtopologicalorders,Kong:2017hcw,Klos:2019axh,Zhao:2023wtg} is a fundamental theoretical framework producing classifications of anyons realized in conformal field theories (CFTs) or the corresponding topological quantum field theories(TQFTs)\cite{Witten:1988hf}.
+They are also expected to provide the condensation rule of anyons\cite{Bais:2008ni,Kong:2013aya} or hierarchical structure in topologically ordered states, typically in fractional quantum Hall states\cite{Halperin:1983zz,Halperin:1984fn,Jain:1989tx,Bernevig_2008,Bernevig2008PropertiesON,Hansson_2017} (see also a recent work \cite{Zhang:2024bye}).
+There exist several related but slightly different versions of definitions, but the most fundamental and common concepts are some canonical relationships between fusion rules of anyons by a morphism in abstract algebra or a (tensor) functor in category theory.
+In particular, based on the recent development in the corresponding symmetry topological field theory (SymTFT)\cite{Apruzzi:2021nmk,Fukusumi:2024ejk,Antinucci:2025fjp,Fukusumi:2025ljx}, the most reasonable formulation for the domain walls is the relationship through ring homomorphisms between fusion rules\cite{Neupert:2016pjk,Wan:2016php,Klos:2019axh,Shen:2019wop,Zhao:2023wtg,ng2025classificationmodulardatarank,Fukusumi:2025clr,Fukusumi:2025xrj}.
 This relation itself is also a natural structure to obtain the functor in $\mathbb{C}$-linear category established in \cite{Petkova:2000ip}, where $\mathbb{C}$ is the field of complex numbers (For readers interested in related historical aspects, we note \cite{Evans:2023nbp}).
-Hence, we restrict our attention to this formalism with emphasis on \emph{linear algebra}, providing a straighforward quantum mechanical description, whereas there exist other interesting formalisms respecting bulk and defect RG flows.
-For example, we note that the other formalism has a significant benefit in studying the defect or boundary critical phenomena\cite{Dorey:2004xk,Dorey:2005ak,Green:2007wr,Fredenhagen:2009tn,Dorey:2009vg,Chang:2018iay,Ambrosino:2025pjj} with a connection to the anomaly inflow mechnism\cite{Callan:1984sa}, whereas their precise relation to the functor in category theory is less clear at this stage \footnote{We thank Gerard Watts and Ingo Runkel clarifying this point.}.
+There exists a reason to formulate the domain walls between $\mathbb{C}$-linear theories with a connection to the fundamental problem in realizing fractional quantum Hall systems in experimental settings\cite{Wang2017TopologicalOF,Mross_2018}.
+The results in \cite{Wang2017TopologicalOF,Mross_2018} indicate that the bulk-edge correspondence \cite{Laughlin:1983fy,Witten:1988hf,Moore:1991ks} predicted from the thermal Hall conductance\cite{Kane:1996bje} should be defined up to some connectivity of models\cite{Stone:2012ud,Son:2015xqa,Barkeshli:2015afa}.
+Consequently, the experimental realizations indicate the changes of chiral central charges between underlying CFTs realized in the edge modes of topological orders, and this change of central charge is prohibited without the $\mathbb{C}$-linear formulations\cite{Moller:2024plb,Moller:2024xtt}.
+Regardless of their experimental importance, the $\mathbb{C}$-linear formulations of the domain walls between CFTs or TQFTs are relatively less familiar, and still in development\cite{Zhao:2023wtg,Fukusumi:2025clr,Fukusumi:2025xrj,Fukusumi:2025fir}.
+Moreover, corresponding to the complex number coefficients before anyonic objects, the simplicity or locality of objects can be changed in $\mathbb{C}$ linear theories.
+This is consistent with the anomaly inflow mechanism\cite{Callan:1984sa}, which permits the existence of exotic particles in the domain wall phenomena.